Rasipuram

-Rasipuram is a town in the Indian state of Tamil Nadu.
+Rasipuram is a Municipality in the Indian state of Tamil Nadu and suburb of city of Salem located in Namakkal District.
 It is the headquarters for the Rasipuram taluk.
 As of 2015, the town had a population of 88,584 and an area of 24 km2.
 It has 27 wards and steps have been taken to increase the wards to 33.
 Rasipuram is known for ghee and tapioca sago.

 History

 Rasipuram dates to the 1st century AD.
 The town's name is derived from 'Rajapuram' which literally means 'King's Town'.

 The county (Nagaratchi) of Rasipuram was formerly under the jurisdiction of the Salem District (Managaratchi) and was later governed by the Namakkal District range.

 Rasipuram is also known for its Lord Shiva temple, said to have been constructed by King Valvil Ori in the 1st or 2nd century.

 Demographics

 According to the 2011 census, Rasipuram had a population of 50,244 across a total of 13,104 households.